 Another issue in the laser hair removal industry is incorrect lasers being used.
 Pulsed light machines are not as good as a laser at hair removal, and may be ineffective, particularly on some skin types with some hair colours.
 This could result in more treatments than necessary, which equals greater expense of both money and time.
 Hair reduction may not even meet your expectations.

 Lasers have become freely available to anyone with enough money to buy one, with cheap imports coming out of Asia – a quick glance down any Melbourne street reveals multiple laser clinics, laser tattoo removal clinics, and laser hair removal clinics.
-Cheap lasers are typically not as well-produced as other higher quality (pricier) machines.
+Cheap lasers are typically not as well-produced as other higher quality (pricier) machines or they are not suited to the particular job.

-When choosing a laser hair removal practitioner and clinic, make sure they have the best laser on the market and that their practitioners are highly experienced in your skin tone and type.
+When choosing a laser hair removal practitioner and clinic, make sure they have the appropriate laser for hair laser and that their practitioners are experienced in your skin tone and type.
 If you have darker skin, this is doubly important.